truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 Nextcloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware, and more.
 One of its more common uses for the home environment is serving as a media backup, and organizing and sharing service.
-This procedure demonstrates how to set up Nextcloud on TrueNAS, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Container (HEIC), MP4, and MOV files.
+This procedure demonstrates how to set up Nextcloud on TrueNAS and configure it to support hosting a wider variety of media file previews, including High-Efficiency Image Container (HEIC), MP4, and MOV files.

 TrueNAS offers one deployment option for setting up Nextcloud, a Linux Debian-based TrueNAS version application available in TrueNAS releases 24.10 and later.
 The instructions in this article apply to these TrueNAS 24.10 and later releases.